hashicorp/terraform-provider-azurerm/website/docs/r/virtual_desktop_scaling_plan.html.markdown

 The following arguments are supported:

 * `location` - (Required) The Azure Region where the Virtual Desktop Scaling Plan  should exist.
-Changing this forces a new Virtual Desktop Scaling Plan to be created. **Note**: During preview only EU and US regions are supported.
+Changing this forces a new Virtual Desktop Scaling Plan to be created.

 * `name` - (Required) The name which should be used for this Virtual Desktop Scaling Plan .
 Changing this forces a new Virtual Desktop Scaling Plan to be created.